wethod/learning-center-staging/content/budget/index.md

 Done?
 Now the budget must be approved by a supervisor and, once approved, the project manager can start [planning]({{< relref "planning/index.md" >}}) and creating [orders]({{< relref "finance/index.md#orders" >}}).

+**When a project reach 50% of probability, it's a good practice to make a budget for it.**

 ## The Structure

 The budget section is composed by three main parts: header, body and price's detail.